 DfE/ESFA capital grants funds is to provide the Academy Trust with its own capital money to address improvements to buildings and other facilities.
-The balance on the fund represents the value of fixed assets purchased in the financial year including depreciation to the balance sheet date and unspent capital grant money to be spent in 2022/23.
+The balance on the fund represents unspent capital grant money to be spent in 2023/24.

-Under the funding agreement with the Secretary of State, the Academy Trust was not subject to a limit on the amount of GAG it could carry forward at 31 August 2022.
+Under the funding agreement with the Secretary of State, the Academy Trust was not subject to a limit on the amount of GAG it could carry forward at 31 August 2023.